staeter/work-in-progress/dialogue.md

 | 11. | Be under the control of involved users but also defend the interests of peoples that aren't able to involve themselves in the same way. | *democratic* and *empathic* | *important* |
 | 12. | Changes to the core principles have to be difficult enough for the project not to stere off course and easy enough for it not to become obsolete. | *sustainable* | *crucial* |

-We start as a temporary benevolent dictatorship. even though it is a very fragile and centralized mode of organization, it ensures alignment with the project initial intent.
-Our perspective is to use the organizational tools of *dialogue* to progressively transfer governance to its most dedicated contributors.
+We start as a temporary benevolent dictatorship.
+Even though it is a very fragile and centralized mode of organization, it ensures alignment with the project initial intent.
+Our perspective is to use the organizational tools of *dialogue* to progressively build up processes and transfer governance to its most dedicated contributors.

 -- wip